 To get the best from your consultation it’s necessary to provide an accurate date, time and place of birth.
 If this isn’t available you can still benefit greatly from a reading, but the information available will be simplified and some astrological analysis techniques will not be possible.
 Check your birth certificate, and where possible ask family members what they remember about your birth, so as to obtain the most accurate time possible.
 Was it was pitch black outside or first thing in the morning?
 Perhaps they remember a glorious sunset, or that they were in the middle of eating their tea or driving to work.
 You may also use a birth time rectification service.

 Astrology is a wonderful tool with which to navigate many life challenges.
 My particular focus is on better understanding the ways in which our habitual thoughts and emotions, our ancestral and cultural heritage, our environment, the greater collective, and the rhythms and cycles of life overlap and interact with our health and our sense of well-being.
 I began my studies with David Charles Rowan, who holds a Master of Arts in Cultural Astronomy and Astrology and whose unique approach combines astrology with Modern Applied Psychology, and then followed some introductory courses with evolutionary astrologer Steven Forrest.
-I hold a diploma with distinction in Medical Astrology and Herbalism, which I continue to study today with internationally acclaimed astrologer Judith Hill and Master herbalist Matthew Wood, and am just embarking upon a formal study of Five Element Acupuncture.
+I hold a diploma with distinction in Medical Astrology and Herbalism, which I continue to study today with internationally acclaimed astrologer Judith Hill and Master herbalist Matthew Wood, and am currently studying ethnomedicine (Traditional Chinese Medicine) with the CEDRE.
 Although I don't practice these disciplines in a professional context, they have very much informed my thinking.
 I also hold a Bach Flower Remedies diploma with distinction.